 Completion of the Honors Program

-The student must maintain at least a B average in MA 426 and the three graduate-level courses described above in the program of study and receive an “S” in MA 491.
+The student must maintain at least a B average in MA 426 and the three graduate-level courses described above in the program of study with at least a C Grade and receive an “S” in MA 491.
 (MA 491 may also be taken for a grade.)
 In addition, the student must graduate with at least a 3.4 GPA overall and in mathematics.

 Advising of Honors Program Students